oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ### Consequences

-An attacker that learns a valid code or access token through a referrer header can perform the attacks as described in (#insufficient_uri_validation_acg), (#code_injection), and (#access_token_injection).
+An attacker that learns a valid code or access token through a Referer header can perform the attacks as described in (#insufficient_uri_validation_acg), (#code_injection), and (#access_token_injection).
 If the attacker learns `state`, the CSRF protection achieved by using `state` is lost, resulting in CSRF